Each year, millions of backpackers travel around for extended stays of three months, six months, and quite often a year straight.

 You must have a return ticket or an open ticket pre-booked to be able to purchase the policy.

-Can't I Just Make up a Date for My Policy?
+Can't I Just Make up a Return Flight Date for My Policy?

-What most travellers will do is state a return date on their travel insurance policy without actually having a return ticket for that date.
+What most travelers will do is state a return date on their travel insurance policy without actually having a return ticket for that date.

 On the face of it this doesn't seem like a problem, because you can always get a ticket and come back before that date, or book a ticket in the future to return on that date.

-But here's the thing: most policies require you to have that ticket when you take out the insurance.
-If you don't have a ticket for the return date on your policy when you take out the policy, your insurance will be invalid.
+But here's the thing: Most policies require you to have that ticket when you take out the insurance.
+If you don't have a ticket for the return date on your policy when you take out the policy, your insurance is invalid.

-The majority of us who travel to countries in SE Asia for extended periods don't have a return flight date.
+The majority of us who travel to countries in SE Asia for extended periods don't have a return flight date because we don't know when we will come back.

-I don't have one because I have a Non-immigrant ‘O' 1 year Thai visa, which means that I can stay for a year (more if I extend) – so I don't know when I'll return.
+I have a Non-immigrant ‘O' 1 year Thai visa, which means that I can stay for a year (more if I extend).
+I don't buy a return ticket because I don't know when I will need one.

 Why Don't People Know This?